ZornLab/Mona/README.md

 ## Installation

-Assuming you have R and RStudio already on your system, open RStudio and enter:
+Assuming you have R (and optionally, RStudio) already on your system, open R/RStudio and enter:

 ```
 remotes::install_github("ZornLab/Mona")